 Behavior Management & Discipline

 I believe that the discipline of a child is achieved through patience, consistency, and positive reinforcement.
 I work hard to teach the children in my care manners, kindness and respect of others.
 When a child is demonstrating acceptable behavior, I encourage the child through Positive Reinforcement.
 If the child is having difficulty staying focused on a task or activity, I use Redirection to steer the child on a new path and then give them the opportunity to try again at another time.
 Daycare rules are explained to the children frequently, so they know what's expected of them.
-Once a child is old enough to understand the rules and disobeys them, engages in temper tantrums or exhibits inappropriate behavior by hurting others or property, the child will be sent to Time Out.
+Once a child is old enough to understand the rules and disobeys them, engages in temper tantrums or exhibits inappropriate behavior by hurting others or property, the child will "take a break".
 The child is separated from the group for an age appropriate amount of time (one minute per one year of age).
 If a child’s behavior is continually upsetting or dangerous to others, a meeting will be called with the parents.